Aio Wireless: Offerings

 Aio Wireless initially offered its services using AT&T Mobility's nationwide GSM and HSPA+ wireless networks, but not LTE.
-It added LTE data access with speeds of up to 8 Mbps in June 2013.
+It added LTE data access with speeds of up to 8 Mbit/s in June 2013.
 Tethering was also forbidden under Aio's terms of services.
 Although using AT&T towers, Aio Wireless routed its customers' voice and data traffic through its own systems.

 The entry-level $40 monthly plan initially included 100 MB of data (soon increased to 250 MB of data), while the $55 plan included 2 GB, and the $70 plan included 7 GB.
 A 1 GB top-up of data, and an international calling add-on, were available for $10 a month.

 The phones available for purchase from Aio were seen as typical for a prepaid provider, ranging from $30 feature phones to $50 low-end smartphones to various iPhone models, both at reduced prices for refurbished handsets to $649.99 for the then-new iPhone 5, the standard unsubsidized price.

 The company also offered a tablet and corresponding $15 mobile data plan allowing 250 MB.

-Merger
+End through merger

 In May 2014, Aio Wireless merged with Cricket Wireless, due to the acquisition of Leap Wireless, parent of Cricket Wireless, by AT&T. AT&T, Aio, and Cricket later announced that the New Cricket would operate on the AT&T network, just as Aio had, and that users of Cricket's existing CDMA network would be migrated to AT&T's network in advance of the required switchover of all users.

 Many aspects of Aio developed during its existence were carried over to the new Cricket, including the processes, retail setups, culture, branding, and operation policies (including user data speed throttling).